ome/omero-figure/README.rst

    $ docker build -t figure-devel .
    $ export OMEROHOST=demo.openmicroscopy.org

-The preferred option is to mount the repository containing the omero-figure code.
-You can make the changes locally and run `grunt watch` as described above and see changes in the docker container.
-To do so, run:
+To use your local ``omero-figure`` repo for development, you can mount this in place of the Docker ``omero-figure``.
+You'll need `npm` and `grunt` installed locally and run `grunt watch` during development as described above.
+You can refresh the Docker hosted page at http://localhost:4080/figure to see changes:

 ::

     $ cd /PATH_TO_GIT_REPO/omero-figure